What do students need from a broadband tariff?

 You should be aware that just because your broadband is advertised at a certain speed, it doesn’t necessarily mean you’ll be getting that speed.
 You share the speed with your housemates, so if there’s five of you in the house and your broadband is 50Mbps, then your actual speed will be only 10Mbps if you’re all using the internet at the same time.

 Do students need unlimited downloads?

 As with connection speed, if you’re going to be sharing your download limit with your housemates, it’s always worth getting as much as you can.
-A few of the cheapest broadband deals available will have limited usage, but they can end up costing you more if you find yourself exceeding the limit each month.
-If your broadband deal only allows up to 30GB of usage per month, you’ll soon find out this isn’t enough, especially if one of you has a Netflix addiction.
+A few of the cheapest broadband packages available will have limited usage, but they can end up costing you more if you find yourself exceeding the limit each month.
+If your internet only allows up to 30GB of usage per month, you’ll soon find out this isn’t enough, especially if one of you has a Netflix addiction.

 Is it worth getting a broadband & TV bundle for my student house??

 Many broadband providers will offer you a bundle package, which ties your broadband together with your TV and phone service.
 While bundling your broadband will cost you more, if you and your housemates like watching TV the old-fashioned way then it’s worth getting as it will be cheaper than getting separate contracts.

 Although a lot of us are moving towards more convenient TV streaming services like Netflix, if you want to watch live sports on Sky

 then you should consider getting a broadband and TV bundle.

 Next review: 01 May 2021